10 observations on the entrepreneurial support ecosystem, drawn from AcceleratorFest

 9. accelerator performance indicators

-identify and measure key success indicators beyond traditional metrics to get real value from what the startup is doing. improve data collection from alumni through simplified forms and ongoing monitoring. share best practices and tools for effective data collection, such as using platforms like Airtable integrated with AI to generate insightful reports.
+Identify and measure key success indicators beyond traditional metrics to obtain a true value of what the startup is doing.
+Improve data collection from alumni through simplified forms and ongoing follow-up.
+Share best practices and tools for effective data collection, such as using AI-integrated platforms like Airtable to generate insightful reports.

 using tools such as HubSpot, Salesforce or Airtable to track operations from onboarding to onboarding is crucial to efficiency. incubators and accelerators should effectively manage change and integrate generative AI to improve operational efficiency and community building. leverage AI to support content distribution and streamline processes, ensuring that digital transformation efforts are aligned with hub size and needs.

-help keep the spirit of mutual aid alive
+help keep this spirit of mutual aid alive

 photo credit: ©merrylblavoie

-Galvanized by the rich discussions, Acceleratofest participants felt the call of collective wisdom and the spirit of innovation within our community.
-It's with this in mind that we hope to continue the conversation in the Cercle des professionnels.le.s de l'accompagnement entrepreneurial - where we now number nearly 350 people.
+Inspired by the rich discussions, Acceleratofest participants felt the call of collective wisdom and innovative spirit within our community.
+With this in mind, we wish to continue the conversation in the Circle of Entrepreneurial Support Professionals, which now has nearly 350 members.

-And if you'd like to put an X on Canada's next summer gathering of the startup world, tickets for Startupfest 2025 are now available.
-Reserve your place early to make sure you're part of the conversation next year!
+And if you already want to mark your calendar for the next Canadian summer gathering of the startup world, tickets for Startupfest 2025 are now available.
+Reserve your spot quickly to ensure you're part of the conversation next year!